 As with its predecessor on Central and its siblings in Santa Fe an Española, Mariscos La Playa is one of the most colorful restaurants in Albuquerque–not on the outside which is pretty homogeneous, but in the two capacious dining areas which are arrayed in a vivid pageantry of color.
 From the vibrant ochre and sunshiny yellow walls to the painted seats, there’s something to catch your eye at every turn.
 The sound system is tuned to a Pandora genre featuring Mariachi music, most of which is festive and all of which is thoroughly enjoyable.

 You’ll find the menu nearly as colorful as the restaurant.
 It’s a veritable compendium of mariscos with a few landlubber entrees thrown in for good measure.
 Menu items are listed first in Spanish with English translations directly below providing clear and detailed descriptions, including ingredients.
-As you peruse the menu, you’ll want to indulge in agua de horchata served in a goblet larger than some aquariums.
+As you peruse the menu, you’ll want to indulge in horchata served in a goblet larger than some aquariums.
 The horchata is among the best in town.
+By the way, the “H” in horchata is silent, so all the pronunciations of “whore-chata” are disrespectful and servers have told me they’ve heard them all too often.

 The avocado dip is indeed something special.
 It melds sour cream, ripe avocados, tomatoes, onions and jalapenos into a creamy concoction that you might dream about the evening after consuming it.
 The version at Albuquerque’s Mariscos La Playa is unfailingly creamy but varies in piquancy depending on the potency and quantity of the jalapenos added.
 It’s terrific on chips or as an additive to any entree.

-If it’s true that men really are genetically predisposed to salivate at the aroma, taste or mention of bacon, male diners should try the Discada Norteña, grilled diced beef with bacon, onions, tomato and white cheese served with corn tortillas, lettuce, tomato and avocado.
+20 January 2023: Michael Gonzales, the genial proprietor of Rio Rancho’s Cafe Bella was once asked what he does with leftover bacon His response: “Leftover bacon?
+I’ve never heard of that type of bacon.
+Is it new?”
+If it’s true that men really are genetically predisposed to salivate at the aroma, taste or mention of bacon, male diners should order the Discada Norteña, grilled diced beef with bacon, onions, tomato and white cheese served with corn tortillas, lettuce, tomato and avocado.
 While all the ingredients go together very well, it’s the bacon that comes across as the prevalent taste–and that’s not at all a bad thing.
 This entree comes in portions for one or for two and is served in a flat, circular pan with a can of Sterno to keep it warm (at some point, turn off the Sterno or your bounty will cake up at the bottom).

 If seafood had been intended to be boring, it would be available only in monotonous chain restaurants purporting to “speak fish” and cater to “the seafood lover in you.”
 It would mean Americans would be subjected solely to heavily breaded seafood with each item virtually indistinguishable from the other.
 Fortunately, there are many ways in which to enjoy seafood and Mariscos La Playa prepares them all very well.
 If you enjoy seafood combinations served warm–and this does not mean fried and breaded–there’s the mariscada caliente, a mixed grill of fish, shrimp, scallops, calamari and octopus.